 Multicore CPU does not mean high performance.
 Computer program execution speed does not only depend on the multiple numbers of CPU cores.
 Even the architecture of the CPU decides which CPU is faster than the other.
 It is also possible that a Dual-Core CPU performs must better and faster than a Quad-Core CPU just because of its architecture.

-One very common specification of CPU is its ‘clock speed’ which represents the speed of that particular CPU.
+One very common specification of a CPU is its ‘clock speed’ which represents the speed of that particular CPU.
 The measurement unit of clock speed is GHz (Giga Hertz).
-Another very important specification, along with clock speed of CPU, is the type of internal Cache of CPU.
+Another very important specification, along with the clock speed of the CPU, is the type of internal Cache of the CPU.
 Types of CPU internal cache memory are L1, L2, and L3.
 Each is higher in speed than its previous version.
-Along with the type of Cache memory, the size of this memory in CPU also matters a lot for the performance of a CPU.
+Along with the type of Cache memory, the size of this memory in the CPU also matters a lot for the performance of a CPU.

-If a Dual-core CPU has 6 or higher MBs of L3 cache while Quad-core CPU has 4MBs of L2 cache then this Dual-core CPU is faster than Quad-core CPU.
-That’s why, before deciding about a CPU with a higher number of cores is faster than the lesser number of cores, you must go through these specifications of CPU.
+If a Dual-core CPU has 6 or higher MBs of L3 cache while Quad-core CPU has 4MBs of L2 cache then this Dual-core CPU is faster than a Quad-core CPU.
+That’s why, before deciding about a CPU with a higher number of cores is faster than a lesser number of cores, you must go through these specifications of CPU.